 During a weekly interactive session, or tumor board review, these experts meet to discuss each new patient’s course of treatment.
 They work together to create highly individualized care for our patients in order to offer them the best chance at beating cancer.
 Whether the initial concern is an abnormal mammogram result, a family history of breast cancer, a breast lump or another symptom, patients benefit from our state-of-the-art diagnostic and treatment options, which include advanced INTRABEAM® radiation treatment, tomosynthesis 3D mammography, ABUS (Automated Breast Ultrasound System) and ultrasound-guided core needle biopsy.
 Best of all, breast cancer patients do not need a referral to benefit from our services and support.

 As a pioneer in cancer research, Moffitt is proud to be the only National Cancer Institute-designated Comprehensive Cancer Center based in Florida.
 Our patients benefit from a broad range of cutting-edge clinical trials and new therapies for individuals with breast cancer.
 Each year, we treat more than 1,000 newly diagnosed breast cancer patients, as well as hundreds more who choose Moffitt for treatment when they have a recurrence.
-Our breast cancer survival rates are above the national averages, and we are proud that our treatment and support can provide our patients with an enhanced quality of life.
+We are proud that our treatment and support can provide our patients with an enhanced quality of life.

 To learn more about our services and how to prepare for your appointment, please call 1-888-663-3488, or you can new patient registration form.